advancingu/StripeSubscriptionBundle/README.markdown

         stripe_secret_key: %advancingu_stripe_subscription.keys.secret%
         payee_name: "ACME Industries Inc."
         plans:
             my_default_plan:                 # The plan's ID as defined with Stripe.
                 i18nKey: plan.default.name   # Key inside translation domain for a plan.
                 messageDomain: messages      # Translation domain to use for plan name.
                 price: 2000                  # In cents.
                 currency: CAD                # Three character ISO currency code.
 Must be supported by your Stripe account.
+                role: ROLE_PLAN_DEFAULT      # The lowest user role required for permission to execute actions protected by the plan.
+        subscription_check:
+            subscribe_route: MyWebsiteBundle_default_subscribe            # Route to redirect to if a user tries to access a resource without or with an insufficient plan.
+            subscription_required_i18nKey: subscription.please_subscribe  # Key of the flash message to display.
+            subscription_required_message_domain: messages                # Translation domain of flash message.

 To use the included HTML templates, add your Stripe public key to Twig's global variables:

     twig:
         globals:
             stripe_public_key: "%advancingu_stripe_subscription.keys.public%"

+To use the security exception listener, add the listener to your firewall in ``security.yml``:

+    security:
+        firewalls:
+            my_firewall:
+                access_denied_handler: advancingu_stripe_subscription.access_denied_listener

 License
 -------